NikUstimenko/acoustotreams/_sources/tmatrix.rst.txt

    :language: python
    :lines: 22-40

-To calculate the velocity field, we expand the scattered field coefficients, however, in the dipole approximation.
+To calculate the velocity field, we again expand the scattered field coefficients, however, in the dipole approximation.

 .. literalinclude:: examples/chain.py